michaelsignorelli/mikesig-dot-com/resume.md

 ## Controls Experience

 - Software development using National Instruments LabVIEW with FPGA, Real-time, and Vision modules
-- Control and data acquisition using National Instruments CompactRIO, PXI/e, DAQmx, and FieldPoint hardware
+- Control of systems using National Instruments CompactRIO, PXI/e, DAQmx, and FieldPoint hardware
-- High speed synchronization and data acquisition of systems within a large distributed system
+- High speed synchronization and data acquisition of systems within small to large-scale distributed systems
 - FPGA programming for signal generation, data acquisition, and data transfer through FIFOs and P2P streams
-- API development for third-party hardware using different protocols: Serial, Modbus, TCP/IP, .NET, and ActiveX
+- API development for third-party hardware using different protocols: Serial, Modbus, TCP/IP, HTTP, .NET and ActiveX
+- Integration of HTML, CSS, JavaScript, and WebSockets with National Instruments Web Services
+- HMI design using UI/UX guidelines outlined in ISA101
+- Hardware design and selection for control systems
-- Control of a variety of systems: power supplies, lasers, gas regulation, spectrometers, and cameras
+- Experience with a variety of systems: high voltage power supplies, lasers, gas regulation, spectrometers, cameras
-- Hardware design and selection for control and acquisition systems
-- Integrating HTML, CSS, JavaScript, and WebSockets with National Instruments Web Services
+- Storing experimental data using MySQL, MDSplus, and TDM Streaming
+- Creating data visualizations using InfluxDB, Grafana, and jScope
-- Version control and technical documentation using Git, GitLab/GitHub, Confluence, Jira, and Redmine
+- Version control and technical documentation using Git, GitLab, Confluence, and Jira
-- Automating builds and deployments using CI/CD that integrates YAML, PowerShell, Python, and LabVIEW scripts
+- CI/CD to automate builds and deployments using PowerShell, Python, and LabVIEW scripts

 ## Work Experience

 ### TAE Technologies
 **Lead Control Engineer, Infrastructure & Diagnostics - February 2022 to Present**

-- Leading a team that is responsible for developing common LabVIEW framework that will be used in a large distributed system
+- Leading a team of LabVIEW developers responsible for the framework and components of a large (50+) distributed system
+- Interfacing with multidisciplinary teams to integrate control systems into multiple, concurrent test stand experiments
+- Using Jira to plan, assign, and track tasks related to experiment deployments, maintenance, and upgrades
-- Developing core infrastructure components and applications required to operate system
+- Designing and developing core infrastructure components and applications for critical system operation
-- Implementing a full-cycle CI/CD process for developers that is aimed at source code integrity and deployment efficiency
+- Implemented a full-cycle workflow and CI/CD process to improve code integrity and deployment efficiency
-- Creating and maintaining a LabVIEW web service application that deploys, monitors, and interacts remotely with systems
-- Designing control and acquisition solutions for diagnostic projects - includes hardware selection and software development
+- Improved gas injection system, resulting in increased performance of the main experiment
+- Developed automatic laser optimization systems to increase system uptime without requiring manual tuning

 **Senior Control Engineer - February 2018 to February 2022**

-- 2019 Q1 Alpha Award Recipient - Formal recognition by TAE of an important contribution to the company
+- 2019 Q1 Alpha Award Recipient - Formal recognition of a significant contribution to the company
-- Developed and commissioned more than 20 individual components in a large distributed system
-- Supported over 50 different components to maintain operational uptime
-- Created a web-based interface to manage component releases on different machines reducing deployment time
+- Created a web-based interface to manage component releases on remote machines to reduce deployment time
-- Lead HMI standardization efforts by defining UI/UX guidelines based on ISA101
+- Developed, commissioned, and supported more than 20 individual components of a large distributed system

 ### Angle Systems
 **Lead Software (LabVIEW) Engineer - May 2014 to February 2018**

-- Designed, architected, and developed LabVIEW software for vision-based measurement systems
+- Designed and developed LabVIEW software for vision-based measurement systems for automated quality control
-- Integrated LabVIEW software with a variety of hardware and data acquisition devices
+- Integrated LabVIEW with cameras and laser triangulation sensors
-- Provided customers with rapid and accurate results that allowed them to speed up their production processes
-- Performed gage repeatability and reproducibility studies on completed systems before shipment to customers
+- Performed gage repeatability and reproducibility studies on systems before shipment
-- Developed methods and software for streamlined installation of measurement systems both on-site and remotely

 **Project Engineer - August 2011 to May 2014**

 - Developed and integrated data processing LabVIEW modules for various measurement systems
-- Assisted in the software development of a vision-based sorting system for heat shrink tubing
+- Assisted in software development of a vision-based sorting system for heat shrink tubing
-- Produced technical support for customers both on-site and remotely
+- Provided technical documentation and support for customers both on-site and remotely

 ## Certifications and Education